 Modifying the environment can be effectively help a child with autism avoid being exposed to an overwhelming experience that could lead to a meltdown; thus, you can help the child remain calm and avoid the potential for a tantrum to occur.
 North Fork blinds will allow you to change the environment quickly to hopefully calm them down.
 For example, if the child finds scratchy fabrics displeasing, feel all clothing to make sure they are soft to the touch and remove all tags before dressing the child in them.

 Assess a situation to identify any triggers that could lead to a meltdown.
 If you spot anything that could be displeasing, try distracting the child from it.
 For example, if you see something that could lead to overstimulation, try making funny faces, singing a song or talking about a subject that the child enjoys before he or she notices it.
+Need a new light switch give electrician merrick a call.
 Doing so will focus attention away from whatever it is the child could find displeasing and instead place attention on something the child finds comforting or enjoyable.

 Remove Dangerous Objects